makerdao/tx-manager/README.md

 to the caller after the last call.

 The transaction manager needs to be approved to access ERC20 tokens.
-Because of that, the transaction manager can be used only by its owner.
+Because of that, we only allow the transaction manager to be used only by its owner.

 Contract deployment